LeivoSepp/Paradox-Spectra-1738-SerialOutput/README.md

 ```

-Access Codes are second special list as they are numbered from 001-048 where first three are master codes
+**Access Codes** are second special list as they are numbered from 001-048 where first three are master codes
-and the last one is special Duress Code (to disarm building and send quiet alarm).
+and the last one is special Duress Code to disarm and send quiet alarm.
 These 48 codes are used in block
-of event and they takes 4 bytes.
-For example arming Access Codes are events 0x34 0x35 0x36 0x37.
+of event which is 4 bytes.
+For example arming Access Codes are divided into events 0x34 0x35 0x36 0x37.
-Each of the event number will have it's own subcategory with defined amount of User Access codes.
+Each of the event number will have it's own subcategory with pre-defined amount of User Access codes.

 Example: Arm event 0x34 have subcategory with numbers 0x11 0x21 0x31 ...
-0xF1 and each of the subcategory number represents one Access Codes 001...015.
+0xF1 and each of the subcategory number represents one Access Code 001...015.

 Example 2: Disarm event 0x3F has only one subcategory with a number 0x01 which represents Access Code 048 (Duress Code).